ngti/androscope/README.md

 Install your application and you will see the entry named **Androscope** in launcher.
 Run it to launch the web server and then you can start using Androscope in a web browser.

 No configuration in code is required, but you might want to do some customizations (see [Recipes](#recipes)).

+**Note:** if your application crashes when attempting to launch Androscope because of some initialization in Application class, you can [disable a separate process](#customize-androscope-process) in which Androscope runs by default.

 It is a good idea to put Androscope only for debug build type or for a specific flavor, so you don't use it in production builds.